A remarkable level of vitriol has characterized the contest for president. And it’s showing no signs of letting up.

-As part of his new National Security Advisory Committee, Trump chose Joseph Schmitz, a fellow at the anti-immigration Center for Immigration Studies, and Walid Phares, an American of Lebanese Christian extraction who Mother Jones magazine said “was a high ranking political official in a sectarian religious militia responsible for massacres during Lebanon's brutal, 15-year civil war.”
+As part of his new National Security Advisory Committee, Trump chose Joseph Schmitz, a fellow at the anti-Muslim Center for Security Policy, and Walid Phares, an American of Lebanese Christian extraction who Mother Jones magazine said “was a high ranking political official in a sectarian religious militia responsible for massacres during Lebanon's brutal, 15-year civil war.”

 For his part, Cruz named to his new National Security Coalition extremists including Boykin, Gaffney and two staffers at Gaffney’s Center for Security Policy, Fred Fleitz and Clare Lopez.
 Lopez is known for statements like one she made in 2013, saying that “[w]hen Muslims follow their doctrine, they become jihadists.”

 Reacting to Islamist attacks in Brussels, Belgium, Cruz said there was a “need to empower law enforcement to patrol and secure Muslim neighborhoods before they become radicalized.”
 His proposal was criticized by many police leaders.

 Cruz also held his Texas primary election watch party at the Redneck Country Club founded by radio host John Berry.
 Berry has referred to black people as “jungle animals” and mocked black victims of gun violence, Media Matters reported.

 Duke, in the closest thing to a formal endorsement of Trump yet, told his followers that “voting against Trump at this point is really treason to your heritage.”